 We can implement such decisions as….when this happened before I did this and it made me feel better/solved a difficult situation/improved the experience.

-It is like building up an internal memory bank of ‘things to do when’ which can be organised in the mind ready to be called upon should they be needed.
+It is like building up an internal memory bank of ‘things to do when’ which can be organized in the mind ready to be called upon should they be needed.

 As adults we have developed the necessary skills to be able to make a judgement to the most appropriate strategy to use & make some kind of conclusion about how this strategy will affect us; mentally, socially, physically etc.